 Transfers of owner-occupied single family residences between members of an immediate family.
 This exemption does not apply in cases of a real property transfer inspection is requested by a lending agency.

-This survey simply evaluates the sewage system components and ensures that they are functioning in compliance with the Sanitary Code of the Chautauqua County Health District at the time of the inspection.
-A water sample is also collected and analyzed for specific bacteria.
+The water supply and sewage/wastewater system components will be evaluated to ensure that they are functioning in compliance with the Sanitary Code of the Chautauqua County Health District at the time of the inspection.
+A water sample will be collected and analyzed forindicator bacteria.

-During the survey it may be discovered that the water is not satisfactory for human consumption and/or the sewage components are not functioning properly.
-At which time corrective measures must be taken.
-The corrective measures may include: well disinfection, installing continuous water disinfection, and/or repairing or replacing a septic system.
+If the evaluation reveals that the water quality or water supply components do not meet the requirements of NYSDOH and the Sanitary Code of the Chautauqua County Health District standards and/or the OWTS components are not functioning properly corrective measures must be taken.
+The corrective measures may include: well disinfection, installing continuous water disinfection, and/or repairing or replacing an OWTS.
 The corrective measures are clearly communicated to the owner's attorney via written correspondence.

 Loan Survey Packet